orbmis/smart-contract-event-hooks/README.md

 }
 ```

-Note: please refer to the unit tests in the reference implementation repository for an example of how a hook event should be constructured properly by the pubisher.
+Note: please refer to the unit tests in the reference implementation repository for an example of how a hook event should be constructed properly by the publisher.

 Replay attacks can also occur on the same network that the event hook was fired, by simply re-broadcasting an event hook that was already broadcast previously.
 For this reason, subscriber contracts should check that a nonce is included in the event hook being received, and record the nonce in the contract's state.
 If the hook nonce is not valid, or has already been recorded, the transaction should revert.